 Yes, of course.
 If you are a careers adviser from a school or FE college and would like to bring along a group, please email us with numbers and method of transport and we'll contact you.
 If you would like to promote the open day at your school or college please download and print our A4 open day poster.

 Please see Find Us for directions.

 Parking is very limited on campus, however free parking is available close to the campus at Passage Lane car park in Warsash.
-We run two Solent University shuttle buses to and from the Passage Lane car park and the campus throughout the day.
-When you register online we will email joining instructions and parking information prior to your arrival.
+We run two shuttle buses to and from the Passage Lane car park and the campus throughout the day.
+When you register online we'll email joining instructions and parking information two weeks prior to the open day.

 Yes.
-The Dock Restaurant will be open to buy sandwiches, meals and hot and cold snacks and drinks there and will be open at lunchtime from 11.30am to 2pm.
-The restaurant does get busy with students, so we kindly ask if visitors can avoid the peak rush from 12.30pm to 1.30pm.
-We also have Mariners lounge which will be open on the day from 9am, where you can buy sandwiches, panini's, pizza, drinks and Costa coffees.
+The Dock Restaurant will be open at lunchtime (11.30am - 2pm) and sells sandwiches, meals and hot and cold snacks and drinks.
+The restaurant does get busy with students, so we kindly ask visitors to avoid the peak rush from 12.30pm to 1.30pm.
+We also have Mariners lounge which will be open from 9am, and sells sandwiches, paninis, pizza, drinks and Costa coffee.

-If you would like to promote our open day to your students you can download our A4 open day poster to display in communal areas.
-Download also our supporting A4 poster titled '10 great reasons to train as a ship's officer'.
-If it is not possible to attend but you would like details about the officer cadet programme for your students, please click here to request a brochure and we'll post you a copy.
+If you would like to promote our open day to your students you can download our A4 open day poster and our supporting '10 great reasons to train as a ship's officer' poster to display in communal areas.
+If you're unable to attend but you would like details about the officer cadet training programme for your students, email us to request a brochure and we'll post you a copy.

-We always welcome school and college groups, please email us directly, in order for us to arrange parking and appoint a cadet to look after your group.
+We always welcome school and college groups, please email us to arrange parking and we'll appoint a cadet to look after your group.